Azure/APIManagement-Authorizations/01-how-to-apis/Readme.md

 ## 01-how-to-apis

-This samples shows how to use the management APIs related to API Management Authorizations feature.
+This samples shows how to use the Azure REST APIs related to API Management Authorizations feature.
-It covers six identity providers and the generic provider that can be used for all identity providers that supports the OAuth2.0 standard using authorization code grant.
+It covers six identity providers and the generic provider that can be used for all identity providers that supports the OAuth 2.0 standard using authorization code grant.

-For each provider an application needs to be created with a redirecturl in this format `https://authorization-manager.consent.azure-apim.net/redirect/apim/[APIM_SERVICENAME]`.
+For each provider an application needs to be created with a redirect url in this format `https://authorization-manager.consent.azure-apim.net/redirect/apim/[APIM_SERVICENAME]`.

-The first part sets up API Management using Azure CLI/Bicep and create one API with two operations for each provider.
+The first part sets up API Management using Azure CLI/Bicep and create one API with two operations for each provider and policies to fetch tokens.
-The second part uses Postman and the management APIs to configure authorizations for each provider.
+The second part uses Postman and the Azure REST APIs to configure API Management Authorizations for each provider.

 In the Postman collection provided in this sample there is a folder called "Runtime", it consists of requests that can be used to test this feature after it has been setup.

-For public preview there are no API documentation so in this sample there is a Postman collection to be used.
+For public preview of the Authorizations feature there are no API documentation.
+This sample consists of a Postman collection (authorizations-collection.json) and a Postman environment (authorizations-environment.json) to be imported.
 These APIs might change before this feature becomes General Available.

-The sample will create an API Management instance using the Consumption sku.
+The sample will create a resource group and an API Management instance using the Developer SKU.

 #### Requirements
 - RBAC Contributor role in subscription.
 - Postman
-- For each provider to be used an application needs to be created.
+- For each identity provider to be used an application needs to be created which is not covered in this sample.

-#### Step 1 - Create APIM instance and APIs
+#### Step 1 - Create an API Management instance and APIs

 1. Login to Azure and make sure it's the right subscription.
 ```bash